buildinspace/peru/README.md

 the sake of an example.
 In real life you'd probably want to use `git` here too.)
 Since this `url` is a tarball, we use a `build` command to unpack it after it's fetched.
-The contents of the `pathogen` module are copied into `.vim/autoload`, and because that module specifies an `export` directory, it's that directory rather than the whole module that gets copied.
+The contents of the `pathogen` module are copied into `.vim/autoload`, and because the module specifies an `export` directory, it's that directory rather than the whole module that gets copied.
 The result is that Pathogen's `autoload` directory gets merged with our own, which is the standard way to install Pathogen.